Shady-Data/09-Assembly/01_Debugging/02_IO_Debugging.md

 As code is found that does not meet our expectations, we can begin to formulate **why** and **how**.

 This is not the desired method of debugging for most cases.
 It can get sloppy and may even take more time than it's worth.
 But it's a tried and proven method.
-You are the only one who can be the judge of that
+You are the only one who can be the judge of that.

 ---

 ## How to printf() Debug